-The first conservation easements within the wellhead protection area were recorded in 1994.
-Twenty years later, the Minnesota Department of Agriculture and the Minnesota Department of Health offered cash incentives for reduced nitrogen application.
+within the wellhead protection area were recorded in 1994.
+Twenty years later, the Minnesota Department of Agriculture and the Minnesota Department of Health (MDH) offered cash incentives for reduced nitrogen application.
 Farmers successfully changed the way they applied nitrogen fertilizer.
 They planted cover crops.
 Collectively, it made a difference.

-Replacing row crops with native grasses remains the fastest and most effective way to decrease nitrate levels.
+Replacing row crops with native grasses remains the fastest and most effective way to decrease nitrate levels, work in the wellhead protection area showed.